 • General liability coverage: General liability coverage can protect your finances if you are sued because a child gets injured while under your care.

-• Commercial auto insurance: If you use a vehicle to regularly transport children under your care, you may need commercial auto insurance.
+• Commercial auto insurance: If you use a vehicle regularly to transport children under your care, you may need commercial auto insurance.

 • Umbrella insurance: Although umbrella insurance is not part of a CGL policy, it can provide vital financial liability protection above your home, auto and commercial policy.
 If your liability limits are exceeded on these policies, umbrella insurance could help cover the remaining gap (up to the limit of umbrella coverage you carry).